Hon. Angus John Elphinstone

 Lady Violet Mary Gordon-Lennox was born on 15 January 1874.2 She was the daughter of Charles Henry Gordon-Lennox, 7th Duke of Richmond and Amy Mary Ricardo.1 She married Major Henry Leonard Campbell Brassey, 1st Baron Brassey of Apethorpe, son of Henry Arthur Brassey and Anna Harriet Stevenson, on 30 June 1894.1 She died on 19 November 1946 at age 72.3

 Her married name became Brassey.
-As a result of her marriage, Lady Violet Mary Gordon-Lennox was styled as Baroness Brassey of Apethorpe on 26 January 1938.
+After her marriage, Lady Violet Mary Gordon-Lennox was styled as Baroness Brassey of Apethorpe on 26 January 1938.

 Children of Lady Violet Mary Gordon-Lennox and Major Henry Leonard Campbell Brassey, 1st Baron Brassey of Apethorpe